SciML/Catalyst.jl/docs/unpublished/spatial_modelling/lattice_reaction_systems.md

 ```

 ### [Creating transport reactions programmatically](@id spatial_lattice_modelling_intro_spatial_reactions_programmatic)
 If models are created [programmatically](@ref programmatic_CRN_construction) it is also possible to create transportation reactions programmatically.
-To do so, use the `TransportationReaction` constructor, providing first the rate, and then the transported species:
+To do so, use the `TransportReaction` constructor, providing first the rate, and then the transported species:
 ```@example spatial_intro_3
 @variables t
 @species X(t) Y(t)
-@parameters A B D [edgeparameter=true] tr_X = TransportationReaction(D, X)
+@parameters A B D [edgeparameter=true] tr_X = TransportReaction(D, X)
 nothing # hide
 ```
 Note that in this example, we specifically designate $D$ an an [edge parameter](@ref spatial_lattice_modelling_intro_simulation_edge_parameters).